karlproject/karldocs/docs/screens/chatter/chatter_posts.rst

 Stats Box
 =========

-- Provide a box above "Show Only" with the  stats: X tweets, X following, X followers, with those as links
+- Provide a box above "Show Only" with the  stats: X Posts, Y Following, Z Followers

+- Each of those are links to the relevant section menu for that person's Chatter page

 To Do
 =====